rijkvanzanten/obachine/README.md

 ## API's
 - OBA API for all OBA related content
-- BoekenLiefde.nl API for Dutch reviews and ratings
+- BoekenLiefde API for Dutch reviews and ratings

 ## Installation
 Clone this repo